 - People missing an entire upper and/or lower arch of teeth

-If you want to learn more about full-arch rehabilitation, we encourage you to call and schedule an initial consultation with Dr. Anderson at Granger Oral Surgery & Dental Implants in Granger, IN.
+If you want to learn more about full-arch rehabilitation, we encourage you to call and schedule an initial evaluation with Dr. Anderson at Granger Oral Surgery & Dental Implants in Granger, IN.